smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ConvNeXt_EfficientNet.md

 __PREDICT Example__

-A sample PREDICT query can be found in [Create an image classification model](/en/tutorials/thanosql_ml/classification/image_classification/).
+A sample PREDICT query can be found in [Create an Image Classification Model](/en/tutorials/thanosql_ml/classification/image_classification/).

 ```sql
 %%thanosql